 While it is possible to design complex behavior using CABSL, several tasks may prove difficult or impossible to specify using CABSL alone, e.g. robust and efficient path planning including obstacle avoidance and also any strategic team behavior.
-Hence, the remainder of this chapter is structured as follows: Section 4.1 describes our team behavior which was successfully applied during the RoboCup 2013 competition, and the head control which is of crucial importance to feed the localisation and world modelling modules with useful information.
+Hence, the remainder of this chapter is structured as follows: Section 4.1 describes our team behavior which was successfully applied during the RoboCup 2013 and was extended for RoboCup 2014 competition.
+Additionally the head control is described which is of crucial importance to feed the localization and world modeling modules with useful information.
 The last section 4.2 describes a path planning approach to augment CABSL.